Poison ivy season is upon us! So let’s learn how to make this homemade DIY calamine lotion recipe so we can help heal poison ivy naturally.

 Calamine Lotion Ingredients

 Calamine lotion consists of two main ingredients with a few minor ones.
 The first is zinc oxide.
-Zinc oxide has long been used for a sunscreen as it is opaque.
+Zinc oxide has long been used for sunscreen as it is opaque.
 The active compounds make it astringent as well as drying.
 You’ll need a drying agent for rashes like poison ivy and chickenpox.

 Homemade Calamine Lotion Recipe